angular/dart-doc-syncer/README.md

 Usage: dart_doc_syncer [options] [<exampleName> | <examplePath> <exampleRepo>]

--h, --help           show this usage information
--b, --branch         <branch-name>
+-h, --help                show this usage information -b, --branch              <branch-name>
-                     git branch to fetch examples from
-                     (defaults to "master")
+                          git branch to fetch webdev and examples from (defaults to "master")

 -n, --dry-run             show which commands would be executed but make (almost) no changes;
                           only the temporary directory will be created

+-f, --force-build         forces build of example app when sources have not changed -g, --gh-pages-app-dir    <path>
+                          directory in which the generated example apps will be placed (gh-pages branch)

--f, --force-build    forces build of example app when sources have not changed -k, --keep-tmp       do not delete temporary working directory once done -p, --[no-]push      prepare updates and push to example repo
+-k, --keep-tmp            do not delete temporary working directory once done -p, --[no-]push           prepare updates and push to example repo
                           (defaults to on)

 -m, --match               <dart-regexp>
                           sync all examples having a data file (.docsync.json) and whose repo path matches the given regular expression;
                           use "." to match all

 -u, --user                <user-id>
-                     GitHub id of repo to fetch examples from (defaults to "angular")
+                          GitHub id of repo to fetch examples from (defaults to "dart-lang")

 -v, --verbose
+-w, --work-dir            <path>
+                          path to a working directory;
+                          when unspecified a system-generated path to a temporary directory is used
 ```